dzackgarza/Notes/Obsidian/zettelkasten/homotopy type.md

 ---
-aliases: ["homotopy hypothesis", "spaces", "anima"]
+aliases: ["homotopy hypothesis", "spaces", "anima", "infty groupoids"]
 ---

 If the the homotopy hypothesis holds, TFAE: